pr9000/doclang/iso-standard.md

 - Normalization: Out-of-range carry is not allowed; producers MUST pre-normalize values (e.g., 61 minutes becomes 1 hour and 1 minute).
 - Monotonicity (intervals): End time MUST be greater than or equal to start time when converted to total seconds.
 - Placement: Timestamp tokens MAY only appear on block-level elements and MUST precede textual content and inline formatting when present.
-- Coexistence: When both spatial and temporal tokens are present, both appear before content; relative order has no semantic effect.
+- Coexistence: When both geometric and temporal tokens are present, both appear before content; relative order has no semantic effect.
 - Interpretation: Values are relative to a media timeline (not wall-clock), so dates/time zones do not apply.

 #### Content Validation